 FREQUENTLY ASKED QUESTIONS

-These delicious steak bites can be frozen for up to one month in an airtight container.
+You can freeze these cookies for up to three months in an airtight container.

 More Recipes You’ll Love